changeworld/azure-docs.it-it/articles/data-factory/v1/data-factory-use-custom-activities.md

                                      null);

             // Calculate method returns the number of occurrences of
-            // the search term (“Microsoft”) in each blob associated
+            // the search term ("Microsoft") in each blob associated
             // with the data slice. definition of the method is shown in the next step.

             output = Calculate(blobList, logger, folderPath, ref continuationToken, "Microsoft");